Waldorf-Inspired Virtual Classes

 NOTE: To enroll in Lotus & Ivy Hand Sewing & Woodworking class, a grown-up must be readily available to support the student’s learning in every class.

-Additionally, handwork and woodwork help the child acquire the following traits and skills:
+Additionally, hand sewing helps the child acquire the following traits and skills:

 • Patience and perseverance are developed with projects that take days or weeks to complete, allowing the child to extend their learning through in-depth experimentation with tools, techniques, and materials over time.